Tottenham boss Mauricio Pochettino has said the Football Association tweet that mocked Spurs and England striker Harry Kane was "embarrassing".

 The tweet is the continuation of fun being poked at Kane in recent weeks, after he was ridiculed heavily after claiming Tottenham's second goal in a 2-1 win at Stoke earlier this month.

-And Pochettino believes English football should be building their players up, not knocking them down.
+And Pochettino believes this country should be building their players up, not knocking them down.

 "Always from day one when I arrived in England I say we need to protect our assets, our English players, the young players," he said.